 Unlike the standard, no-frills quartz watches that run on batteries, mechanical timepieces are powered by energy stored and harnessed through an intricate clockwork of tiny gears and springs, a technology that preceded quartz watches by almost a thousand years.

 Our timepieces predominantly use mechanical movements.
 Using the know-how we've acquired over many years of hands-on experience, we've curated a selection of self-winding (automatic) and hand-wound mechanical movements.
 These have been chosen for their class-leading reliability, robustness and smooth second hand sweep that's seen in fine timepieces.
 They're easy to maintain and should run trouble-free for many years.

 316L stainless steel is a type of surgical steel with hypoallergenic properties.
 It's also marine grade as it has good strength and corrosion resistance.
 These properties make it one of the most commonly used materials for timepieces.

 The oldest alloy known to mankind, bronze is widely associated with the marine environment.
-Not to be mistaken for brass, bronze has better mechanical properties and is more corrosion-resistant.
-Phosphor bronze in particular is considered marine grade, with higher strength and corrosion resistance than most other bronze alloys.
-In recent years bronze has become a popular material for higher-end timepieces.
+Phosphor bronze in particular is marine grade, with higher strength and corrosion resistance than most other bronze alloys.

-Each bronze case is milled from a solid block of phosphor bronze and will develop a unique patina based on the environment it's exposed to, making it truly yours.
-The patina can also be removed as and when desired.
+Bronze will develop a unique patina based on the environment it's exposed to, and the patina can be removed when desired.

 Compared to mineral glass and acrylic crystals, material and tooling costs are much higher for sapphire.
 All our sapphire crystals are double-domed and have anti-reflective coating on the underside and while this further increases costs, it also improves readability and shatter-resistance.